fodoole/qeen-analytics-sdk/README.md

 ## Best Practices
 1. Initialization Timing: Always call `initPageSession` after rendering the page content.
 This ensures accurate tracking of the displayed content.
+2. Language Detection: Content fetching relies on the page language; keep the `lang` attribute in the `<html>` accurate to the language of the page.
+3. State Consistency: Ensure that you set the content served flag if optimized content was rendered successfully.
-2. SPA Navigation: Re-initialize the SDK on every page navigation in your SPA to properly track new sessions and exit events.
+4. SPA Navigation: Re-initialize the SDK on every page navigation in your SPA to properly track new sessions and exit events.
-3. Custom Event Configuration:
+5. Custom Event Configuration:
 Use clear and descriptive labels for your custom events to make analysis easier.
 > [!NOTE]
 > `ADD_TO_CART` is a special click label that is used for analytics.
 Be specific with your CSS selectors to target exactly the elements you want to track.
 Using IDs or unique classes is recommended; avoid using tag or child selectors.
-4. Consistent Naming: Maintain consistency in your naming across different pages and features.
+6. Consistent Naming: Maintain consistency in your naming across different pages and features.
 This will make it easier to analyze data and create reports.
-5. Non-Product Detail Pages: The SDK will automatically detect non-product detail pages and not optimize content for them.
+7. Non-Product Detail Pages: The SDK will automatically detect non-product detail pages and not optimize content for them.
 You should still call the fetch method to get the domain configuration.
-6. Checkout Events: Checkout events are not debounced and can only be sent on non-product detail pages.
+8. Checkout Events: Checkout events are not debounced and can only be sent on non-product detail pages.
 Make sure to not directly bind checkout events to user interactions and instead only send them on confirmation or completion of a checkout process.

 By following these guidelines and best practices, you'll be able to effectively integrate the Qeen Analytics SDK into your single-page application, configure custom click and scroll events precisely, and gather valuable insights about user behavior and content performance.
 ___